-Lawmakers will hear from pilots who have criticized Boeing
+Pilots criticize Boeing for mistakes on its grounded jet

 Carey and Sullenberger also question the FAA’s independence from Boeing and other companies it regulates.
 Sullenberger wrote in March that the relationship was too cozy, and he particularly criticized an FAA program that relies on industry employees to perform some safety tests and inspections.

-Wednesday’s event will be the third congressional hearing into the Max.
-The previous two have focused on FAA oversight of Boeing, and whether it has been tough enough.

-No one from Boeing Co. was scheduled to testify.
+No one from Boeing Co. was scheduled to testify at Wednesday’s hearing.
 In a statement, spokesman Peter Pedraza said Boeing was providing information to regulators, airlines and pilots “to re-earn their trust and know we must be more transparent going forward.”

-During this week’s Paris Air Show, Muilenburg expressed confidence that regulators around the world will clear the Max to fly again sometime later this year.

-Muilenburg said that restoring trust in the Max was Boeing’s top priority.
-“We will take the time necessary” to ensure that the plane is safe, he said.

 Boeing’s path to regaining trust still looks bumpy.
 Jon Weaks, president of the pilots’ union at Southwest — which owns 34 Max jets, more than any other carrier, and is the world’s biggest 737 operator — faulted Boeing for many missteps during the crisis.